Bethieieio/project-one-harlow-marina/README.md

 ## Introduction
 Harlow Marina website was created by Beth Allaway.
-Harlow Marina is a site about information for a marina that stores craft on inland waters.
+Harlow Marina is a site for infomation about a marina that stores craft on inland waters.
 It advertises the facilites, mooring fees, offers at the cafe and how to contact them.
-The site is aimied at people who are looking to store their boat, people who are new to boating.
+The site is aimed at people who are looking to store their boat and people who are new to boating.

 ![image](assets/images/am-i-responsive.png)